discolarrence/BeetleFanpage/README.md

 ## Features

-[Watch](https://youtu.be/xX17-3npbzg) a tour of the website.
+*  [Watch](https://youtu.be/xX17-3npbzg) a tour of the website and demonstration of features.

-This site is a web application using the Flask & SQLAlchemy libraries for Python.
+*  This site is a web application using the Flask & SQLAlchemy libraries for Python.

-The website is designed mobile first, and it reorganizes for mobile, tablet and desktop views.
+*  The website is designed mobile first, and it reorganizes for mobile, tablet and desktop views.

-Clicking images in the "Meet My Beetles!" section reveals a related modal with a bio and larger picture.
+*  Clicking images in the "Meet My Beetles!" section reveals a related modal with a bio and larger picture.
 Clicking the "X" icon on the modal will hide it.

-When user clicks the button in the signup form, the required fields are validated on the client side, and, if in the correct format, the values are displayed in a welcome message to the user.
+*  When user clicks the button in the signup form, the required fields are validated on the client side, and, if in the correct format, the values are displayed in a welcome message to the user.

-If required form field input is in the incorrect format or missing, error messages will appear below the form.
+*  If required form field input is in the incorrect format or missing, error messages will appear below the form.

-Input from the form is saved in a database to serve as a contact list for the owner.
+*  Correctly formated user input is saved in a database to serve as a contact list for the owner.
 ![Saved contacts in database](static/database.png)

 ## History

-This project uses content from [Bernethia's Beetles Fanpage](https://github.com/discolarrence/bernethias-beetles-fanpage), my first web development project.
+This project uses code and content from [Bernethia's Beetles Fanpage](https://github.com/discolarrence/bernethias-beetles-fanpage), my first web development project.

 ## License
 [MIT](https://choosealicense.com/licenses/mit/)